Score big by planning your next vacation around FIFA World Cup 2026™, Toronto’s major league teams and other epic sports events.

 Watch the Toronto Blue Jays take on MLB rivals at the Rogers Centre, where a retractable roof and skyline views set the stage.
 Recent renovations added elevated fan experiences and new concessions—perfect for grabbing bao buns or a porchetta sandwich between innings.

-Where to eat: Pre-game, head to The Rec Room for casual bites and arcade fun.
-After the final out, Steam Whistle Brewing is a top spot for beers and burgers with CN Tower views and a sunny patio.
+Where to eat: Pre-game, head to The Rec Room for casual bites and arcade fun, or Steam Whistle Brewing's Tailgate for grilled favourites, cold beers, and family-friendly games & activities!

 Toronto Argonauts at BMO Field